Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 If you rattle off exact percentages, dates, and figures for every single answer without any hesitation or approximation, it can seem rehearsed or assisted.
 In real life, most people approximate: “around 30 percent” rather than “precisely 32.7 percent.”

-How to avoid it: Round your numbers naturally when speaking.
+How to reduce it: Round your numbers naturally when speaking.
 Instead of citing the exact metric from your resume, say “roughly 30 percent” or “about a third.”
 It sounds more authentic.

-In standard mode, the copilot displays full response suggestions in a visible window.
-In Whisper Mode, the interface is reduced to:
+In standard mode, a copilot may display full response suggestions in a visible window.
+In notes-first mode, the interface is reduced to:

 - Bullet-point format only — no full paragraphs to tempt you into reading